VMBlakelock/studiofettle-mind-body-studio/README.md

 logical to have the "About" section on the home page as in effect it was part of the buisness philosophy.
 Therefore it was decided

-the "About" section was to be on the home page with the customer testimonials.The Meet the team page therefore displayed the portfolio
+the "About" section was to be on the home page with the customer testimonials.
+The 'Meet the team' page therefore displayed the portfolio

-of the proprioter and other services only.
+of the proprieter and other services only.

 Studiofettle brand image was initially to be the focal point of the header section with the header in the centre, logo to the right and

 nav bar to the left.
 However there was an issue with the logo so the header design was changed to house only the brand image and the navbar.

+There was some internal staffing changes during the development of this project and the proprietor requested we change the 'Meet the team'

+page to a 'Our Services' page instead.

 The Contact page mockup was created with a radio button, however after discussion with my mentor it was agreed that a checkbox